mklinik/lotro-fov/README.md

    **Only press these keys in 3rd-person mode while in the game.
 Do not press the keys in any other mode, like the character select screen, first-person mode or in-game cutscenes.** You will overwrite arbitrary memory, leading to unpredictable behaviour or even crashes.
+Once you have set the FOV, the other modes will work as before.
+Just don't press the keys while in any other mode.
 1. Optional: Once you have found your favourite FOV value, you can bind it directly to the hotkey Ctrl-Home.
 Tab out to Cheat Engine and note the value currently being displayed in "FOV Base Pointer".
 Then right-click the "FOV Base Pointer" entry in Cheat Table and select "Set/Change Hotkeys".
 Enter the value as shown in the the screenshot below.
+Save the cheat table, and next time you run the game you can use this key to directly set the FOV to your preferred value.

    Set your own preference: ![change hotkeys screenshot][change-hotkeys]